Controlling Quantum Transport in a Superconducting Device via Dissipative Baths: Transport theory in superconducting dissipative media: quantum-field theory approach

 Then, taking into account the symmetry properties of the blocks of the retarded Green's function and the broadening function matrices, these components can be written as (see discussions below Eq.\,\eqref{ILB_app} in Appendix \ref{appA})

-From Eq. \eqref{IfinC}, it follows that the contribution of electron-like ($\alpha=e$) or hole-like ($\alpha=h$) carriers of the $j$-th reservoir to the current in the $i$-th lead is determined by an effective transmission coefficient,
+From Eq. \eqref{IfinC}, it follows that the contribution of electron-like ($\alpha=e$) or hole-like ($\alpha=h$) carriers of the $j$-th reservoir to the current in the $i$-th lead is determined by an effective transmission coefficient (see Fig.\ref{fig2abc}b),